-I always liked asking pro cyclers for advice about components, until I realized I don’t get good advice from them.
+We love providing our readers with top-notch, practical maintenance advice.
+One of the larger-scale maintenance tasks is to install disc brakes.
+I always liked asking pro cyclers for advice about components until I realized I don’t get good advice from them.
 Not because they don’t give good advice but because I’m not a pro cycler and that advice might not apply to me at all.
-Since road cycling was never my area of expertise I decided to invest some time into testing stuff on my own.
+Since road cycling was never my area of expertise, I decided to invest some time into testing stuff on my own.

 All this rage about having disc brakes on a road bike or not was fascinating because all I’ve seen in this debate is two non-objective sides arguing over different objectives of their road cycling activities.

-The question that appears is “Why would you want a disc brake on a road bike?“.
+The question that appears is, “Why would you want to install disc brakes on a road bike?“

 Pretty much every road cyclist I asked, apart from the younger generation, always had the same answer, complaining about the added weight while getting braking power which isn’t essential.
 Now, I’ve never tried racing but I’ve taken my road cycling to some extreme extents and efforts.
 This made me understand the point pros are making about rotors on road bikes.
 However, it also made me understand how foolish it is to not adapt the question to your own needs?

-The real question for an average cycler is “Do I get anything by not having disc brakes on a road bike as a recreational cyclist?“.
-That’s a proper counterpoint to ask.
+The real question for an average cycler is, “Do I get anything by not having disc brakes on a road bike as a recreational cyclist?“

-Let’s see what pro cyclists had to say about this question.
+Let’s see what pro cyclists had to say.

 Disc Brakes: Good or Bad For Road Bikes?